shenwei356/csvtk/doc/docs/usage.md

-      --any             print record if any of the field satisfy the condition -f, --filter string   filter condition. e.g. -f "age>12" or -f "1,3<=2" or -F -f "c*!=0" -F, --fuzzy-fields    using fuzzy fields, e.g., -F -f "*name" or -F -f "id123*"
+      --any             print record if any of the field satisfy the condition -f, --filter string   filter condition. e.g. -f "age>12" or -f "1,3<=2" or -F -f "c*!=0" -F, --fuzzy-fields    using fuzzy fields, e.g., -F -f "*name" or -F -f "id123*" -h, --help            help for filter
+  -n, --line-number     print line number as the first column ("n")

 ```